Agios Neophytos – Melissovounos – Koili – Agios Neophytos

 Starting from the car park next to the monastery café head back down the quiet asphalt road towards Paphos.
 You will pass a right-hand turning down towards Tala after about 100 metres – ignore this and, after a further 80 metres (before an old stone warehouse on your left), turn sharp left up a dirt track (5 minutes).

 The track climbs quite steeply and you should follow it, ignoring any smaller tracks off to left or right.
 After 10 minutes it opens out into an olive grove and wends it way clockwise around three sides of the grove before coming to an asphalt road.
-Turn left and walk briefly up this cul-de-sac until it ends just before reaching two houses.
+Turn left and walk briefly up this cul-de-sac (with a large new house on your left) until it ends just before reaching two houses.

-You should now follow this upward path – there’s no shade and it’s a bit steep in places but it does offer panoramic views of the coastline far below.
-After 38 minutes you will come to a junction…
+You should now follow this upward path – there’s no shade and it’s a bit steep in places.
+It also suffers from the scourge of Cyprus suburban walking – fly tipping!
+However, it does offer panoramic views of the coastline far below.
+After 35 minutes you will come to a junction…

 A right turn here offers a short detour up to the radio aerials at the 590-metre summit of Melissovounos.
 You will of course have to retrace your steps back to this junction when you’re done!